zahraghh/Two_Stage_SP/README.md

     #Generate a csv file as the result
     NSGA2_design_parallel_discrete.results_extraction(problem, algorithm)
 ```
-After the optimization is performed (migh take a few hours based on the number of iterations), a new folder (City_Discrete_EF_EF value_...)  is generated that contains the two csv files, sizing of energy components and objective values for the Pareto front.
+After the optimization is performed (migh take a few hours based on the number of iterations), a new folder (City_name_Discrete_EF_...)  is generated that contains the two csv files, sizing of energy components and objective values for the Pareto front.

 We can also perfrom the three parts together:
 ```